javerthl/SN-docs-scraper/README.md

 PIP

 # High-level steps
-1. Install Python and Beautiful Soup and Playwright packages
+1. Install Python, PIP, and Beautiful Soup and Playwright packages
 2. Run the scraper script with the desired ServiceNow docs URL.
 The output is a folder(s) of text files per page that was scraped, following the URL structure.
 3. Run the combine and clean script that combines all the text files into a single file and removes non-relevant text such as the table of contents and navigation text contained on every page.